From: William Gibbons Jr

 I was hoping this newsletter

-all at once, but then it is done.
-Well, I did not make my deadline.
+everything all at once, but then it is done.
+Well, I did not make my

-As it turns out, the work on this last newsletter is going to last a
+deadline.
+As it turns out, the work on this last newsletter is going

-bit longer than than I had hoped.
-I keep running across items I had
+to last a lot longer than than I had hoped.
+I keep running across

-set aside, both digitally, and in old fashioned regular file drawer
+items I had set aside, both digitally, and in old fashioned regular

-folders.
-I decided to get what I had done to you because of the significance
+file drawer folders.
+I decided to get what I had done to you because

 I am most likely going to leave this